 The physical loss of territory and resulting displacement or relocation can also affect social cohesion by "decimat[ing] tribal/extended family networks that were custodian to traditional titles, family lands etc" (McNamara et al., 2021: 8).
 Relocation and displacement can mean that families and communities become geographically fragmented, social traditions and connections are lost due to increased exposure to outside influences, and communal ways of life are lost due to the non-traditional set up of new villages and housing (Albert et al., 2018; Nand et al., 2024).
-The displacement of locals in Nabavatu village in Fiji as a result of extensive land instability from Tropical Cyclone Yasa, for example, meant that half of all households sought refuge in a 'tent village', where strained communal unity and tensions between those in the old and new/displaced site emerged (Case study, Fiji and Solomon Islands, 2024).
-Other community-driven relocations in the Solomon Islands and Alaska showed related issues, such as a reduced sense of community and degraded community life through the inability to continue annual gatherings and traditions (Albert et al., 2018).
+The displacement of locals in Nabavatu village in Fiji as a result of extensive land instability from Tropical Cyclone Yasa, for example, meant that half of all households sought refuge in a 'tent village', where strained communal unity and tensions between those in the old and new/displaced site emerged (UUSC, 2024).
+Other community-driven relocations in the Solomon Islands and Alaska showed similar issues, such as a reduced sense of community and degraded community life due to the inability to continue annual gatherings and traditions (Albert et al., 2018).

 Lastly, the loss of land is also intricately linked with the loss of biodiversity and ecosystem services, especially through the loss of habitability.
 The loss of land, as a 'major habitability pillar', can have cascading impacts on ecosystem services such as freshwater and food provision.
-In the island atoll context, for example, land area loss can reduce fresh groundwater availability and cause salinization, and the extent and quality of arable land for food (Duvat et al., 2020).
-Similarly, in Assasuni Upazila in Bangladesh where residents endure 5-6 months of inundation in saline water annually, which is exacerbated by sea level rise, an increasingly significant amount of land and groundwater are becoming saline, and iron and arsenic contaminated (Case study, Bangladesh, 2024).
-Another example from Cedeño in Honduras demonstrates how inundation and loss of territory can result in cascading losses to marine ecosystem services as the inundation of a shrimp processing factory resulted in the contamination of local waters and reduced access to safe food supply for local fisher people who were having to travel further offshore (Case study, Honduras, 2024).
+In the island atoll context, for example, land area loss and inundation can cause salinization, decrease fresh groundwater availability and reduce the extent and quality of arable land for food (Duvat et al., 2020).
+Similarly, in Assasuni Upazila in Bangladesh, where residents endure five to six months of inundation in saline water annually, which is exacerbated by sea level rise, an increasingly significant amount of land and groundwater are becoming saline, and contaminated with iron and arsenic (Water Justice Fund, n.d.).
+Another example from Cedeño in Honduras demonstrates how inundation and loss of territory can result in cascading losses to marine ecosystem services: the inundation of a shrimp processing factory resulted in the contamination of local waters and reduced access to safe food supply for local fishers who were having to travel further offshore (Office of the United Nations High Commissioner for Human Rights, 2024).

 The availability of sufficient and safe land can also be dependent on a series of ecosystem services.
 Adequate land, for example, is dependent on the quality of soil on the available land area, which is then also critical for food provision.
-The persistence of land, especially in coastal areas, can also be dependent on supporting ecosystems such as reef ecosystems that provide the island with sediment and reduce wave energy reaching the coastline, or mangroves, seagrass and natural strandline vegetation that stabilize shoreline systems and limit erosion and marine flooding (Duvat et al., 2020).
-Ecosystem degradation and a loss of ecosystem services can also lead to the loss of or detachment from land and territory through relocation as people are forced to move due to an inability to meet basic needs (i.e., food and water insecurity) and losses to their sense of place, affecting their capacity to derive a level of political self-determination from that place (Benjamin et al., 2019; 2021; Sattler et al., 2018).
+The persistence of land, especially in coastal areas, can also be dependent on supporting ecosystems.
+Examples include reef ecosystems, which provide the island with sediment and reduce wave energy reaching the coastline, or mangroves, seagrass and natural strandline vegetation which stabilize shoreline systems and limit erosion and marine flooding (Duvat et al., 2020).
+Ecosystem degradation and a loss of ecosystem services can also result in relocation (and the loss of, or detachment from, land and territory) as people are forced to move due to reduced habitability, an inability to meet basic needs (i.e. food and water insecurity) and losses to local people's sense of place, affecting the level of political self-determination that they can derive from that place.